w-h-a/logic_lang/README.md

   - If an object (includes arrays) is the topmost value of the topmost sub-stack,
     - the value is placed into the register, and
     - the value _and_ all of its counterparts are removed from each of the sub-stacks.
-  - If the topmost item of the topmost sub-stack is empty, `undefined` is placed into the register (i.e., it is possible to work with stacks with a length of 0).
+  - If the topmost item of the topmost sub-stack is empty, `undefined` is placed into the register (i.e., it is possible to work with stacks of length 0).

 ## Logical Operations for Topmost Item in the Topmost Sub-Stack ##

+- 'AND':

 AND: Pop a value off of the stack and check conjunction of Boolean(value) and Boolean(register), storing result in register.